Temzasse/figmage/README.md

 ##### Corner radius

-Measure the corner radius of the Figma component as a design token.
+Measure the corner radius of a Figma component as a design token.

 ```js
 {